Summary

 The requested operation is successful.
 Changes will not be effective until the system is rebooted.

-If you prefer a specific Ubuntu version instead of the default, you can specify it:
+If a specific Ubuntu version is preferred over the default, it can be specified as follows:

 # See all available distributions